verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 **Note**: A `.babelrc` file at the root of your project could also be used instead of the `babel` field of `package.json`.
 Your root folder will get more and more bloated over time, so keep the Babel config in `package.json` until it grows too large.

-- Running `yarn run build` should generate `index.js` in `lib`.
+- Try running `yarn start` again.
+The `lib/index.js` file should now have been correctly transformed into ES5 code.

 - Add `/lib/` to your `.gitignore`.

 ## A few more tasks

 We now have the basic compilation working.
-To make this environment a bit more usable, we are going to add a few more `script` tasks:
+To make this environment a bit more usable, we are going to add a few more `scripts` tasks:

 ```json
 "scripts": {